110+ Travel Tips For Budapest, Hungary

 Learn about history at Heroes’ Square.
 This square played an important role in Hungarian history and has been a place for many political events.
 Enclosed by two pretty buildings, the Museum of Fine Arts and the Műcsarnok, there’s an iconic statue complex in its center.
 It features important national leaders of Hungary.
 In front of it lies the Tomb of the Unknown Soldier – not a real tomb but a memorial for all the heroes who gave their lives for the freedom of Hungary.

 Walk on Andrássy Avenue.
 This avenue that connects the City Park and Heroes’s Square with the city center is recognized as a World Heritage Site.
 It’s home to amazing Eclectic Neo-Renaissance palaces, houses and embassies, including the neo-Renaissance State Opera House and elegant boutiques like Louis Vuitton, Ermenegildo Zegna or Gucci.
+Take a guided tour to see the amazing interior of the Opera House!

 Take a walk in the City Park (Városliget in Hungarian).
 It’s one of the first public parks in the world, and it hosts some spectacular sights like Vajdahunyad Castle, Széchenyi Thermal Bath or Budapest Zoo.
 It’s right behind Heroes’ Square.